 Back to Maisie.
 We’ve managed her fluids according to our local guidelines.
 But how can we tell if we’ve got the balance right?

 We can’t monitor urine output as Maisie is going to be polyuric anyway because of the osmotic effect of glycosuria.
 Her capillary refill time will be prolonged because she’s acidotic and therefore skin perfusion will be reduced.

 And her serum sodium and osmolality won’t be reliable indicators of fluid balance because of the effect of plasma glucose on her electrolytes.
-On top of this, her kidneys will preferentially excrete chloride from any saline and potassium chloride over ketones so there’s limited value to monitoring the anion gap because it doesn’t differentiate between hyperchloraemia or ketones.
-Instead, we should measure Maisie’s corrected sodium.
+On top of this, her kidneys preferentially excrete chloride from any saline and potassium chloride over ketones, so there’s limited value to monitoring the anion gap because it doesn’t differentiate between hyperchloraemia or ketones.
+So instead, we should measure Maisie’s corrected sodium.

-Because of its osmotic effect, glucose drags water with it into the intravascular compartment diluting the other osmols – 1mmol rise in glucose will drop sodium and chloride by 1mmol/L. If Maisie’s glucose goes up by 1 the other osmols will go down by 1.
-If glucose goes down by 1 the other osmols will go up by 1.
+Because of its osmotic effect, glucose drags water with it into the intravascular compartment diluting the other osmols – 1mmol rise in glucose will drop sodium and chloride by 1mmol/L. If Maisie’s glucose increases by one, the other osmols will decrease by 1.
+If glucose goes down by one the other osmols will increase by 1.

 The corrected sodium must rise with therapy at a rate of 0.5-1 mmol/h